 The above extract is so laden with citation-related metrics that information about the research that gave rise to them is reduced to a URL.
 Relegated to a website, research is sidelined, to make way for numerical data.
-Many university managers have become so metrics-absorbed that the research outputs that generated them may seem of lesser consequence.
+Indeed, many university managers have become so metrics-absorbed that the research outputs that generated them may seem of lesser consequence.
 It is often said that deans can count, but not read (Gallup and Svare, 2016).

 Meanwhile, many journal editors may focus so intently on the numbers that determine their journal’s position in journal rankings that they lose sight of what their journals contain.
-As Tourish and Willmott (2015, p.42) observe, when journal rankings and impact factors matter more than ideas to journal editors “something profoundly important can be lost”.
-Since top rank academic journals have been fetishised, many academics tend to be coaxed, coerced and bribed (incentivised) to publish their work in such journals, even if these are not appropriate outlets for their research (see, for example, Tourish and Willmott, 2015, p.42).
+As Tourish and Willmott (2015, p.42) observe, when journal rankings and impact factors matter more than ideas to journal editors ‘something profoundly important can be lost’.
+Since top rank academic journals have been fetishized, many academics tend to be coaxed, coerced and bribed (incentivized) to publish their work in such journals, even if these are not appropriate outlets for their research (see, for example, Tourish and Willmott, 2015, p.42).
 Such publications, which exert a seductive allure on account of their metrical status, attract large numbers of submissions, which works to their advantage.
 Since the number of contributions far exceeds journal space, most submissions must be rejected.
 The importance attached to journal rejection rates affords prestige to a publication for what it does not contain, yet another numbers-related absurdity.

 The disproportionate significance now ascribed to the numerical in higher education has given rise to other paradoxes.
 These stem especially from the notion that numbers are fixed, factual and impartial, providing certainty and clarity in the midst of the abstractions of academia.
 Yet value – that which numbers denote – lies at the heart of the fetishism of numbers in higher education.
-As David McNally (2012, pp.126–7) observes, although capitalism foregrounds material objects, it fetishises the immaterial, the invisible, indefinable notion of value.
+As David McNally (2012, pp.126–7) observes, although capitalism foregrounds material objects, it fetishizes the immaterial, the invisible, indefinable notion of value.
 Value is a collective fiction of a kind, based on semblance and symbolism rather than substance.
-Marx (1976, p.128), for instance, alludes to the “phantom-like objectivity” with which notions of value are imbued (see also McNally, 2012, pp.206–207).
-Consequently, the value ascribed to a specific item is subjective and provisional, based as it is on the way it circulates within what Arjun Appadurai (1986, p.4) depicts as “different regimes of value in space and time”.
-Commodity fetishism, which Mondher Kilani terms “the central myth of capitalist culture,” (1983; cited in Lindstrom, 1993, p.9) is a case in point.
+Marx (1976, p.128), for instance, alludes to the ‘phantom-like objectivity’ with which notions of value are imbued (see also McNally, 2012, pp.206–7).
+Consequently, the value ascribed to a specific item is subjective and provisional, based as it is on the way it circulates within what Arjun Appadurai (1986, p.4) depicts as ‘different regimes of value in space and time’.
+Commodity fetishism, which Mondher Kilani terms ‘the central myth of capitalist culture’ (1983; cited in Lindstrom, 1993, p.9), is a case in point.

-When items become commodified, what they symbolise - prosperity, achievement, prestige - become associated with those who possess them (see Baudrillard, 1981, pp.91–3; Otto, 2004, pp.210–11).
+When items become commodified, what they symbolize – prosperity, achievement, prestige – become associated with those who possess them (see Baudrillard, 1981, pp.91–3; Otto, 2004, pp.210–11).
 Jean Baudrillard (1981, pp.91–2) describes how designer brand names act as ‘force dispensers’ of status and privilege in many societies, symbolically bestowing these qualities on the owners of the commodities they adorn.
-Thus, the brand name signifying value is fetishised (see Dant, 1996, p.504), and if this emblem were to be detached from the commodity and placed outside a consumer capitalist context, the glamour surrounding it would dissipate, as would the aura of elitism and affluence surrounding its owner.
+Thus, the brand name signifying value is fetishized (see Dant, 1996, p.504), and if this emblem were to be detached from the commodity and placed outside a consumer capitalist context, the glamour surrounding it would dissipate, as would the aura of elitism and affluence surrounding its owner.
 Accordingly, a top rank journal, with a 10+ impact factor and a Gucci handbag are comparable in various respects.
 Both the journal and the handbag would be unexceptional without the impact factor and the Gucci emblem, and in the absence of a metrics-fixated, consumerist environment.

 Discrepancies, paradoxes and absurdities